 Candidates are given six poems or passages from drama and/or prose (fiction or non-fiction), and are asked to carry out this single task:

 Select two of the passages (a) to (f) and compare and contrast them in any ways that seem interesting to you, paying particular attention to distinctive features of structure, language and style.

 The six passages will be linked by a common theme, which will be given in the introduction.
 Candidates may choose any two of the six to compare.
 Answer sheets will be provided.

 Please note, prior to the 2018 test, candidates could compare two or three passages for ELAT.
-From this year's test onwards, they must compare two passages.
-The ELAT marking criteria have also been updated for 2018.
+Since then, they must compare two passages.
+The ELAT marking criteria were also updated in 2018.

 Find out more about registration and Access Arrangements.